William Lewis Moore: Life

 Less than an hour after the reporter left the scene, a passing motorist found Moore's body about a mile farther down the road, shot twice in the head at close range with a .22 caliber rifle.
-The gun's ownership was traced to Floyd Simpson, a white man who was a known "investigator" for the local Ku Klux Klan chapter, whom Moore had also openly argued with just earlier that same day; however in September 1963, an Etowah County grand jury decided there wasn’t enough evidence to indict Simpson.
+The gun's ownership was traced to Floyd Simpson, a white man who was a known "investigator" for the local Ku Klux Klan chapter, whom Moore had also openly argued with just earlier that same day; however in September 1963, an Etowah County grand jury decided there was not enough evidence to indict Simpson.
 Moore died a week short of his 36th birthday.
 His letter was found and opened.
 In it, Moore reasoned that "the white man cannot be truly free himself until all men have their rights."
 He asked Governor Barnett to: "Be gracious and give more than is immediately demanded of you...."

 Folk singer Phil Ochs wrote a song in tribute to William Moore that is part of the posthumously released 1986 album A Toast to Those Who Are Gone.
 Another tribute song (in German) for William Moore was written by East German singer/songwriter Wolf Biermann.
 Pete Seeger sang "William Moore, The Mailman" on his album, Broadside Ballads.

 Starting April 23, 2008, Ellen Johnson and Ken Loukinen walked the 320 mi from Reece City, Alabama, near where Moore was killed, and delivered Bill Moore's original letter to the capitol in Jackson, Mississippi.
 Bob Zellner, a long time activist and first white Field Secretary of the Student Non-Violent Coordinating Committee, was with them and attempted to present the letter to Governor Haley Barbour on May 6, 2008, but the latter declined to meet with the party.